h4cc/stack-flysystem/README.md

 php -S 0.0.0.0:8080 index.php
 ```

-Using some curl Requests to use all the Handlers.
+Using some curl Requests to try all the Handlers.

 ```
 # Downloading a image from Google